e2technologies/zipcoder/README.md

 ## Revision History

+ - v0.8.3:
+   - added whitespace removal to "breakout_zips" to handle situation with spaces
  - v0.8.2:
    - fixed exception if it can't find the city when "filter" is used
  - v0.8.1: